 The 20 Best Beaches Near Orlando for Families

 Here are 20 beaches near Orlando that are great for families.
-If you’re looking to escape the business of Orlando (and maybe see some manatees!) check out 16 things to do in Crystal River with kids.
+If you’re looking to escape the craziness of Orlando (and maybe see some manatees!) check out 16 things to do in Crystal River with kids.

 Cocoa Beach